mab253/dataviz_fall23/midterm.md

   - 2 final visualizations are polished, they can "stand alone" and tell a story
   - Expressive and effective visualizations, good design choices based on what we've learned (color, shape, other channels, etc.)
   - Clear and relevant captions, titles, axes, and any other necessary labels

+## ✉️ submit your work
+  - The report text can be inside the Jupyter notebook, at the end after your final visualization renderings.
+  - Please use [this form](https://airtable.com/appJ1zoJbOnRhJYPQ/shrCU8LYwR5EtMVPf) to submit your work **by Oct.
+27, 11:59pm.**